posit-conf-2025/pkg-dev/documentation-prompts.md

 If you have your own package, you could apply some of these moves we discussed:

 * Add documentation, using roxygen2, if you have none.
 * Add a README.Rmd if you don't have a README.
-Remember to render to README.md.
+Remember to render to README.md using `devtools::build_readme()`.
 * If you have a static README.md, convert it to use README.Rmd.
 * Add your first vignette or article.
 * Beef up your examples.